One of the benefits of Noda Time over the Base Class Library (BCL)

 DateTimeZone class, and offsets are represented

 An offset is positive if local time is later than (ahead of) UTC, and negative if local time is earlier than (behind) UTC.
-For example, the offset in France is +1 hour in the winter and +2 hours in the summer; the offset in California is -8 hours in the winter and -7 hours in the summer.
+For example, the offset in France is +1 hour during winter in the Northern Hemisphere and +2 hours in the summer; the offset in California is -8 hours in the winter and -7 hours in the summer.
 So at noon UTC in winter, it's 4am in California and 1pm in France.

 As well as mapping any particular instant to an offset,